karstnet/karstnet/README.md

 ## Installation

 Download karstnet from this Github platform : green button "clone or download".
 Then, unzip it on your computer.
-Once this have been done, you can open a Python prompt (like for example Anaconda prompt) and install karstnet:
+Once this have been done, you can open a Python prompt (like the Anaconda prompt) to install it
-Install from prompt:
-`pip install karstnet`

-Install from source (from project main directory):
+Install from source (from project main directory), just to use it (e.g. in Jupyter notebooks):
-1) go to you directory location (ex:
+1)In your prompt, go to your directory location (ex:
-`cd C:\Users\YourName\Documents\KARSTNET\karstnet"`
+`cd C:\Users\YourName\Documents\KARSTNET\karstnet`
 2) then launch karstnet installation by taping:
 `pip install .`
-Do not forget the point "." at the end...
+Do not forget the point "." at the end of the command

 If you want to run it directly from source (useful for development):
 ` pip install -e .`